Pre-processing

 # Print message

-print('Input data lenth: %s, interpolated length: %s' %(len(X), len(Xi)))
+print('Input data length: %s, interpolated length: %s' %(len(X), len(Xi)))

-# Input data lenth: 10, interpolated length: 100
+# Input data length: 10, interpolated length: 100

-As mentioned before, the interpolate function findpeaks.interpolate.interpolate_line1d()
+As mentioned earlier, the interpolate function findpeaks.interpolate.interpolate_line1d()

-can also handle missing data.
+can also handle missing data effectively.
+Let’s demonstrate this capability:

 # Import library